 Both students sued their respective schools and coaches for their injuries.
 The defendants sought summary judgment, which the Supreme Court granted in both cases.
 The students appealed these decisions, but the Appellate Division affirmed the Supreme Court's rulings.
 Undeterred, the students took their cases to the New York Court of Appeals.

 The Role of Assumption of Risk Doctrine in Sports Injury Cases

 The Court of Appeals' decisions in these cases hinged on the primary assumption of risk doctrine.
 This legal principle suggests that individuals who participate in a sport willingly accept the inherent and obvious dangers of that sport.
-The doctrine has been a cornerstone of New York law since the enactment of the comparative fault regime of CPLR article 14 in 1975, specifically in the context of athletic and recreational activities.
+The doctrine can be traced back to ancient Rome and was famously articulated by Judge Cardozo.
+The doctrine was codified in New York law with the enactment of the comparative fault regime of CPLR article 14 in 1975, specifically in the context of athletic and recreational activities.

 How the Court Distinguished the Two Cases

 In the Secky case, the Court ruled that the modifications to the rules of the drill (removal of the boundary line and calling of major fouls only) did not unreasonably increase the inherent risks of playing basketball.
 The Court specifically highlighted that Secky was injured due to a "collision", which, according to a previous holding, was inherent in playing basketball.
 Essentially, the Court found that the circumstances of Secky's injury fell within the expected risks of the sport and that the modification to the rules was not unique and/or created a dangerous condition over and above the usual dangers that are inherent in basketball.